ramon-astudillo/custom_fe/README.md

 that, from the voicebox toolbox, only the writehtk.m function is used.

 If matlab is available on your bin, this should be enough.
-If not, you can edit line 33 of HCopy_UP to indicate a MATLAB_PATH variable.
+If not, you can edit HCopy_UP and set the MATLAB_PATH variable pointing to your binary.

 **Test Using the GRID-DIRHA Baseline Front-End**